tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 The [Gearbox File (.vgbx)](#gearbox-file-.vgbx) defines all gearbox-related input parameters like gear ratios and transmission loss maps.
-See [Gear Shift Model](#gearbox-gear-shift-model) for details.
+Furthermore, certain parameters for the gearshift strategy such as the gearshift lines can be provided (see [Gear Shift Model](#gearbox-gear-shift-model) for details).

 ###Relative File Paths